 While there are different types of protection orders, a Civil Protection Order gets its name because it is filed in civil court.
 Unlike criminal courts, a civil court will not automatically issue a protection order upon a charge of Domestic Violence (DV) or some other violent act.
-When it comes to a CPO, the civil court will only issue a protection order if a motion is filed by the alleged victim.
+When it comes to a CPO, the civil court will only issue a protection order if a motion is filed by the alleged victim or someone on the victim’s behalf.
 How long the CPO lasts depends on the results of the proceedings, but it can be in place for at most five years.

 This is where we need to clarify a few terms for the rest of this discussion to make sense.
 The one who petitions for the CPO is legally known as the petitioner and they may or may not be the same person as the alleged victim.
 The petitioner petitions for a CPO to be issued against a person legally known as the respondent.
 The CPO prohibits the respondent from having contact with the alleged victim.